clemson-cal/sailfish/_sources/index.rst.txt

 Quick-start
 ~~~~~~~~~~~

-Basic use from the command line is like this: ``sailfish shocktube
+Basic use from the command line is like this: ``bin/sailfish shocktube
 --end-time=0.2 --resolution=1000``.
 This command will run a built-in setup
 called `shocktube` to a simulation time of 0.2 seconds, on a 1d grid with
 1000 zones.
 The command line tool will print messages to the terminal, and